systemd/systemd/docs/HACKING.md

 documentation consistency checks).
 Those are not useful when compiling for distribution and can be disabled by setting `-Dmode=release`.

+## Sanitizers in mkosi

+See [Testing systemd using sanitizers](TESTING_WITH_SANITIZERS.md) for more information on how to build with sanitizers enabled in mkosi.

 ## Fuzzers

 systemd includes fuzzers in `src/fuzz/` that use libFuzzer and are automatically